-The course is designed to expose the student to a range of communication strategies and techniques and provide hands-on experience in applying them.
+The course is designed to expose the student to a range of communication strategies and techniques and provide hands-on experience.
 The course will use a combination of lecture, readings, video, guest speakers, a team project and tests.
+The course ran successfully on Zoom this summer.
 How grades will be weighted: